rsm-gh/akbl/README.md

 **Alienware-KBL is not anymore under development.
-You can either use the [functional stable branch](https://github.com/rsm-gh/alienware-kbl/tree/stable), or finish this branch and create a new project.**
+You can either use the [functional stable branch](https://github.com/rsm-gh/alienware-kbl/tree/stable) or continue this branch and create a new project.**

 # About